Usage and Examples

 foreground_color_legend=nothing,background_color_legend=nothing,xlims=(-1e4,1e4),ylims=(0,16))

-Note that there is some inherent randomness in the clouds, and you can improve the smoothness of the profiles by increasing the number of model points if you so desire, but we've reproduced the main features in the plot just fine even at this lower resolution.
+Note that there is some inherent randomness in the clouds and the width here is slightly larger than shown in the original paper to better demonstrate the two component nature, but you can improve the smoothness of the profiles by increasing the number of model points and fine tuning the width of the cloud profile if you so desire, and we've clearly reproduced the main features in the plot just fine even at this lower resolution and non fine-tuned prescription.

 You can of course visualize your combined models with the same standard plotting recipes shown earlier to generate fun animations like the one below showcasing the intensity, delay, and velocity structure of this combined model: